 Please Note: Due to the nature of Iceland's hotel reservation system, which prevents us from confirming space well in advance of our departure date, the hotels listed below are meant as samples of the kind of accommodations we will use during the itinerary.
-Final hotel details can change approximately 4-6 weeks prior to departure and will be the same or very similar properties.
+Final hotel details will be communicated in your final trip documents, however please note they can change approximately 4-6 weeks prior to departure and will be the same or very similar properties.

 The Exeter Hotel enjoys a coveted location on Reykjavik’s old harbor in a mixed-use neighborhood of retail, restaurants, cultural spaces and local residences.
 Though the hotel is housed in a restored 1904 building, its vibe is decidedly contemporary while paying homage to the era when fishing and trade were the predominant industries on the site.
 Inside, an open floor plan and high ceilings lend a sense of spaciousness in the lobby.
 Superior rooms have en suite bathrooms with walk-in shower and hair dryer, writing desk, complimentary Wi-Fi, smart TV, telephone, safe, mini fridge, coffee- and tea-making facilities.